slaclab/smurf-server-scripts/server_setup_scripts/README.md

 # Server setup script

-This scripts sets up a SMuRF server afetr a fresh installation of Ubuntu 18.04.
+This scripts sets up a SMuRF server after a fresh installation of Ubuntu 18.04.

 ## Run the script